-The Pastoral Lead receives regular additional targeted training on issues relating to the complex safeguarding needs of our pupils, (e.g. contextual safeguarding, domestic abuse, neglect, CSE, CCE).
+The pastoral and safeguarding team receives regular additional targeted training on issues relating to the complex safeguarding needs of our pupils, (e.g. contextual safeguarding, domestic abuse, neglect, CSE, CCE).
 In addition these staff are regularly updated on the local procedures and agencies available for support, ensuring they always have the most current information.